simonmichael/hledger_site/src/index.md

  Net:          ||   0   $950     $950     $475
 ```

-Or an account register, showing the transactions and running balance in an account:
+An account register, showing the transactions and running balance in a particular account:
 ```cli
 $ hledger aregister checking
 Transactions in assets:bank:checking and subaccounts: